SpdPnd98/EAWebSite/tim.md

                    1 green led

-Since 11.1V cannot be supplied to the analog pin of the arduino, we have decided to build a voltage divider with two resistors
+Since 11.1V cannot be supplied to the analog pin of the arduino because the pins can only receive an input of maximum 5 volts, we have decided to build a voltage divider with two resistors

 Schematic of the circuit when simulated with a breadboard: